akshayar/msk-samples/mirror-maker/README.md

-## Build Kafka connect image
+## Build Kafka connect image [If required]
+1. The kafka connect image is built with default properties specified at `mirror-maker/docker-image-build-mm2/connect-distributed.properties`.
+2. You need to build the image if you want to modify default properties.
+If not skip the steps below.
-1. Update `mirror-maker/docker-image-build-mm2/connect-distributed.properties` with additional parameters if required.
+2. Update `mirror-maker/docker-image-build-mm2/connect-distributed.properties` with additional parameters if required.
 Refer to the defaults which are used.
 2. Execute following commands to build and push docker image.
 ```shell
 cd $SOURCE_ROOT